apinanyogaratnam/stews-bot/README.md

 - when a sad word is detected, a positive message will appear
 - pls shirt command says ilya shirt coming soon)
 - mentioning @Stews Bot will give a message
+- when a user joins the server, Stews will give a welcoming message

 # TO-DO
 - Use db and store information